sagemath/trac_to_gh/Issue 5537.md

 # Issue 5537: [with patch, not ready for review] bug in __cmp__ in permgroup_element.pyx

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5537

 Original creator: jhpalmieri